ConnectedPlacesCatapult/TomboloVisualisationSuite/README.md

 MacOS Local Development
 ------------------------

-Set-up scripts are provided in `./setup/` for setting up a local development system on MacOS 10.13.1 (High Sierra).
+Shell scripts are provided in `./setup/` for setting up a local development system on MacOS 10.13.1 (High Sierra).
 Set-up should work on earlier versions of MacOS but has not been tested.

 Set-up requires that you have the Homebrew package manager installed.
 If you do not already have this then follow installation instructions at [Homebrew](https://brew.sh/).

-You can verify if you have Homebrew installed by running the following in a terminal:
+You can verify if you have Homebrew installed by running the following command in a terminal:
 ```bash
 brew --version